symfony/symfony-docs/reference/constraints/IsTrue.rst

 -----------

 This constraint can be applied to properties (e.g. a ``termsAccepted`` property on a registration model) and methods.
-It's most powerful in the latter case, where you can assert that a method returns a true value.
+It is most powerful in the latter case, where you can assert that a method returns a true value.
 For example, suppose you have the following method::